Best Of

 3. PANICORE

 Choose this when the priority is fear.
 PANICORE uses voice and stealth pressure in a way that makes communication itself part of the problem.
 It is a stronger pick for players who want tension first and comedy second.
+If you are stuck between this and the default pick, use PANICORE vs Lethal Company.

 Best for: friend groups that want sharper horror and tighter mistakes.